nady4/portfolio/README.md

 ### 🔍 Notable implementation details

 - **Vite virtual module for blog content** — a tiny custom plugin in `vite-plugins/` walks `src/content/blog/` at build time, parses frontmatter + body with `markdown-it`, and exposes the result as `virtual:blog-content`.
 Routes import from the virtual module, so adding a `.md` file is enough to publish a new post.
+- **Newsletter signup** — `src/routes/api/newsletter/index.ts` validates the email server-side and persists it into the `newsletter:subscribers` set on Upstash Redis via a single REST `fetch` (`SADD`).
+The form component lives in `src/components/Newsletter.tsx` and is rendered below the feed and below every post in both languages.
+Subscribers can be exported anytime with a `SMEMBERS` call or the Upstash console's data browser.
 - **i18n resolved at request time** — `src/routes/layout.tsx` checks `?lang=` first, then the `Accept-Language` header, then falls back to English.
 The chosen locale is exposed through `useLocale()` and `useTranslations()` route loaders so any component can read strings without prop-drilling.
 - **Dark-first theme initialization** — `src/root.tsx` applies the persisted light theme before paint when selected; otherwise dark mode is used by default. `Navbar` synchronizes its signal with the document theme before interaction.
 - **SCSS tokens as CSS custom properties** — colors, borders, footer contrast, and typography are defined once in CSS variables on `:root` (dark) and overridden under `[data-theme="light"]`.
 SCSS variables wrap them via `var(...)`, so every component responds to theme switches.